How To File Bankruptcy for Free: A 10-Step Guide

 Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 Chapter 7 bankruptcy is a powerful debt relief tool.
-It helps give a fresh start to those who are drowning in debt and can't see a way out.
+It helped almost 500,000 people get a fresh start last year (2024), and it's a lifeline for those who are drowning in debt and can't see a way out.
 Though bankruptcy requires a lot of paperwork and documentation, many people with simple cases file successfully on their own without a lawyer.
 Here are the 10 steps to file your case successfully: 1.
 Collect your documents 2.
 Take the required credit counseling course 3.
 Complete the required bankruptcy forms 4.
 Get your filing fee ready or fill out a fee waiver request 5.
 Print your completed bankruptcy forms 6.
 Go to the court to file your forms 7.
 Mail required documents to your trustee 8.
 Take the second required bankruptcy course on financial management 9.
 Attend the 341 meeting with your trustee 10.
 Deal with your car loan if you have one

 Written by Attorney Andrea Wimmer.
+Legally reviewed by Jonathan Petts

 Table of Contents

-Anyone can file Chapter 7 bankruptcy without a lawyer.
 Here's an overview of the steps you'll need to take to get your fresh start.

 How To File Chapter 7 Bankruptcy in 10 Steps